13 Black Friday deals we can't wait to buy

-It's almost here, finally.
-Black Friday deals have been flowing for nearly a month already, but according to some of the latest Black Friday ad scans there are still more deals to come.
+Black Friday deals have been flowing for weeks, but thanks to the latest Black Friday ad scans we know more deals are coming.
 We've already seen some pretty great deals and discounts this year, like the $89 AirPods, 4K TVs for $229, cheap Fitbits and much more.

-These are the replacement of the popular Bose QuietComfort 35II that ranked amongst the top in noise canceling Bluetooth headphones for years.
-With the QuietComfort 45 you have longer battery life, USB-C charging and more.

 While we may not see a bunch of cheap TVs this Black Friday, we are seeing a lot of great streaming stick deals.
-Roku's Streaking Stick 4K gives you nearly instant access to your favorite streaming apps, voice control, and much more.
+Roku's Streaming Stick 4K gives you nearly instant access to your favorite streaming apps, voice control and much more.
 At this discounted price, you may want to pick up a couple so you have one to use on each TV at home.

+These are the replacement of the popular Bose QuietComfort 35 II that ranked among the best noise-canceling Bluetooth headphones for years.
+With the QuietComfort 45 you have longer battery life, USB-C charging and more.

 There are a lot of smartwatches and fitness trackers on the market, but most of them make you decide which part of the experience is more important.
 Garmin does a nice job of balancing the two by providing accurate fitness tracking with key smartwatch features, including music integration with Spotify and other services.